 Benefits of Participating in the All-In Nephrology Match

-As a reminder, starting July 1, 2016, nephrology training programs participating in the All-In Nephrology Match will be listed in, and have access to, the Electronic Residency Application Service (ERAS).
-Because of ERAS' and NRMP's differing processes and timelines, ASN is asking programs to sign a memorandum of understanding (MOU) to provide ERAS the information it needs to verify programs/tracks participating in the AY 2017 All-In Nephrology Match.
+Nephrology training programs participating in the All-In Nephrology Match will be listed in, and have access to, the Electronic Residency Application Service (ERAS).
+ASN is again asking programs to sign a memorandum of understanding (MOU) to provide ERAS the information it needs to verify programs/tracks participating in the AY 2021 All-In Nephrology Match.

 Benefits of Participation

 The ASN Match Oversight Task Force recommended, and ASN Council has approved, excluding nonparticipating programs from the benefits of participation below.
 Programs assessed as nonparticipating with ASN's All-In Policy will be excluded from the following benefits of participation.

 ASN All-In Nephrology Match—Benefits of Participation

 - Training Program Directors (TPDs), faculty, and staff from participating programs will have access to the TPD toolkit information on the ASN site.

 - Participating programs will be included in the ASN website program listing with search function for candidates.